Sitesh01/KeywordSearchVolume/README.md

-To run this project type 'nodemon index.js' in the terminal.
+To run this project type 'npm run dev' in the terminal.